lcouper/lcouper.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a postdoc in Environmental Health Sciences at UC Berkeley with Justin Remais.
 I received my PhD in Biology from Stanford University working with Erin Mordecai.
-I’m broadly interested in the impacts of global change on infectious disease ecology and evolution.
-My research investigates the impacts of global change on environmentally-mediated diseases and focuses on two main questions: (1) What are the specific aspects of global change that drive disease transmission? and (2) How are infectious disease systems evolving in response to global change?
+My research investigates the impacts of global change on environmentally-mediated diseases and asks: (1) How is global change impacting infectious diseae transmission? and (2) How are pathogens and vectors adapting in response?

 <p align="center">